Disease Guide ·Entropion ·2026

 Cost vs Coverage Value

-At $500-$1,500 per eye, entropion surgery is a moderate expense that can exceed your annual deductible, especially for bilateral cases.
-The total for both eyes ($1,000-$3,000) plus any corneal ulcer treatment makes insurance worthwhile.
-This is a one-time surgical fix rather than an ongoing condition, so the insurance benefit is concentrated in a single claim period.
+At $500-$1,500 per eye, surgery can exceed annual deductible, especially for bilateral cases.
+Both eyes ($1,000-$3,000) plus ulcer treatment makes insurance worthwhile.
+One-time surgical fix concentrates benefit in a single claim period.

 Red flag · Coverage